-- 22. Non-dominated points.
-For points in 2 dimensions, we say (a, b) dominates (c, d) if $a \ge c$ and $b \ge d$ .
-Given a set of n points in 2 dimensions, design an $O(n \log n)$ time algorithm to compute the set of points which are not dominated by any other point. - 23.
+- 29. Area coverage.
+Recall the problem we saw in the class.
+Given rectangles whose top edges lies on a common horizontal line, we want to find to total area covered by their union.
+We saw a divide and conquer approach in the class.
+Can you solve the problems instead with the following iterative approaches.
+In some cases, you may need some special data structures to store the current outline. - Sort the rectangles in increasing order of left endpoints and process them in this order. - Sort the rectangles in decreasing order of heights and process them in this order. - Sort the rectangles in increasing order of heights and process them in this order. - Sort all the left and right endpoints put together (with their labels left/right).
+Go over this list from left to right and at every x-coordinate maintain the set of "current" heights.
+Current heights means heights of all those rectangles which cover the current x-coordinate.
+Clearly, we also need the maximum of these heights.
+How will you update the set of current heights when you see a left end point or right end point?
+What kind of data structure will you need so that the update in each iteration can be made in $O(\log n)$ time. - 30.
 Majority Fingerprints.
 You are given a collection of n fingerprints.
 You are also told that more than (n/2) of these are identical to each other.
 You are only given access to an equality test, which takes two fingerprints and tells whether they are identical or not.
-Using this equality test, can you find out the one with more than n/2 copies in $O(n \log n)$ time? - 24.
+Using this equality test, can you find out the one with more than n/2 copies in $O(n \log n)$ time? - 31.
 Significant inversions.
 In an array A of integers, a pair (i, j) is called a significant inversion if i < j and A[i] > 2A[j].
-Design an $O(n \log n)$ time algorithm to find the number of significant inversions. - 25.
+Design an $O(n \log n)$ time algorithm to find the number of significant inversions. - 32.
 Hidden lines.
 Consider n lines in the 2D plane:

-$$y = m_i x + c_i$$
+$y = m_i x + c_i$

-for $1 \le i \le n$ .
-We want to compute the set of lines which will be visible when one sees from $y = +\infty$ .
+for $1 \le i \le n$.
+We want to compute the set of lines which will be visible when one sees from $y = +\infty$.
 Let us elaborate.
-At an x-coordinate $x_0$ , that line will be visible which has maximum the y coordinate among all lines.
-That is, the line which maximizes $m_i x_0 + c_i$ .
+At an x-coordinate x_0 , that line will be visible which has maximum the y coordinate among all lines.
+That is, the line which maximizes $m_i x_0 + c_i$.
 A line is called hidden if it is not visible at any x-coordinate.
 Design an $O(n \log n)$ time algorithm to find the set of visible (which are not hidden) lines.
-Assume the input is given as $(m_1, c_1), (m_2, c_2), \ldots$ .
+Assume the input is given as $(m_1, c_1), (m_2, c_2), \ldots$.

-26. Linear programming.
+33. Linear programming.
 Suppose you are given a list of linear inequalities in two variables (x, y) of the following form.

-$$y \leq a_1x + b_1$$
+$$y \leq a_1 x + b_1$$

-$$y \leq a_2x + b_2$$
+$$y \leq a_2 x + b_2$$